Democrats blowing out GOP on voter registration

 Updated voter registration numbers since the last election show Republicans have their work cut out for them.
 Nearly 40 percent of new registrations since October were Democrats, 35 percent independents, and 26 percent Republicans.
-Fewer than one in six Hispanic voters registered as Republican during that period, while more than half registered as Democrats.
+Less than one in six Hispanic voters registered as Republican during that period, while more than half registered as Democrats.
 More than 40 percent of new registrations from voters under 35 were Democrats, while fewer than one in four registered Republican.

 "A successful GOTV Program takes months to plan, build and manage," said Greer.
 "This year, we are working from the ground up, starting with the county leadership.
 Local leaders will provide insight and information, suggest a time frame and training schedule, work with an RPOF Voter Registration Strike Team and finally carry out an aggressive calendar of voter registration activities focused on local needs."

 Posted by Adam Smith at 10:25:36 AM

 * * *

 Alex Leary heading to Times' D.C. bureau

 Alex Leary, our ace Tallahassee reporter, will soon be moving to the St. Petersburg Times' Washington, D.C., bureau.
 He will replace another star, Wes Allison, who is headed to law school in South Carolina.
 Congrats to Alex.